 Snakes, which would not usually be large enough to eat a whole chicken, can easily consume a quail and guess how easy it is for snakes, and other small predators, to get into pens that were put together lazily?
 Yup, extremely easy, and this is why a lot of quail keepers have decided to keep their small game birds in welded wire cages, typically kept indoors.

 While it is true that many quail can be kept in a small space, it is always more polite to allow your quail plenty of elbow room.
-The general rule of thumb is to allow 1 square inch per quail in any enclosure.
+The general rule of thumb is to allow 1 square foot per quail in any enclosure.
 Keep in mind this is the minimum amount of space to provide for your quail, and they would undoubtedly appreciate much more than that.

 Keep in mind that quail come in many different shapes and sizes depending upon the breed you select.
 The larger the quail, the more space they will need in their pen, and as always, the more, the better!